Piyushlawhare/VIT-GIT/README.md

 # VIT-GIT
-This is my first repository after entering the college
+This is my first repository after entering the college.
+Author-Piyush_Lawhare